-The job of a PM is the same as the job of any other employee: To help the business make more money than it spends.
+A Product Manager’s job is to help the business make more money than it spends.

-The PM does this by developing new products that provide value for the business’s customers, which in turn generates revenue for the business.
+The Product Manager (PM) does this by developing new products that provide value for the business’s customers, which in turn generates revenue for the business.

 The PM develops new and valuable products for customers by performing two kinds of tasks: